Working With Our Hands is Spiritual Work, Says First-Time Global Volunteer

 Construction Volunteer Projects Worldwide

-In addition to West Virginia, volunteers are also needed to help with construction projects in the Cook Islands, Costa Rica, Cuba, Ecuador, India, Peru, Romania, St. Lucia, Tanzania, and on the Blackfeet Indian Reservation in Montana.
-Chat online with a Volunteer Coordinator to get started today!
+Volunteers are always needed to help with construction projects in the Cook Islands, Cuba, Ecuador, Peru, St. Lucia, Tanzania, and on the Blackfeet Indian Reservation. and Rosebud Indian Reservation.